hurter3/LionsTour2021SA/README.md

         <td>Successful</td>
     </tr>
     <tr>
-        <td>The 'Contact us' tab will display a form for the urer to email the company.</td>
+        <td>The 'Contact us' tab will display a form for the user to email the company.</td>
         <td>Successful</td>
     </tr>
 </table>